Viral Hemorrhagic Fevers

 Viral hemorrhagic fevers (VHFs) are illnesses caused by several types of viruses.
 Some of these viruses cause mild illness.
 Many others lead to life-threatening diseases with no known cures.
 One of the best known of this group is yellow fever.
 Another is the Ebola virus.

-Viral hemorrhagic fevers are rare in the U.S. They generally occur in Africa, South American, and Asia.
-But health officials are concerned that these viruses could be used in biological terrorism.
+Viral hemorrhagic fevers are rare in the U.S. They generally occur in Africa, South America, and Asia, and in travelers to these areas.

 What causes viral hemorrhagic fevers?